mosip/documentation/docs/overview/features/README.md

 [How to enable password-based authentication in eSignet?](../../faq/#how-to-configure-password-authentication-in-e-signet)

-### Knowledge Based Authentication
+### Knowledge Based Identification

-eSignet has expanded its authentication options to include Knowledge-Based Authentication (KBA) as one of its factors.
+eSignet has expanded its authentication options to include Knowledge-Based Identification (KBI) as one of its factors.
 With eSignet's integration capabilities, existing ID repositories storing user-specific details can now be easily integrated with eSignet and thereby enabling service providers to authenticate users.

-To know more about Knowledge Based Authentication, click [here](https://docs.esignet.io/end-user-guide/knowledge-based-authentication).
+To know more about Knowledge Based Identification, click [here](https://docs.esignet.io/end-user-guide/knowledge-based-authentication).

 ## Verifiable Credentials Issuance